norlab/LIS-546-SPR2021/content/tidy-data.md

 A pivot table is commonly used to summarize data in some statistical way so as to reduce or summarize information that may be included in the original table.
 In describing the "pivot" as it applies to a tidy dataset, there are two common problems that this technique can help solve.

-First, a variable is often inefficently **"spread"** across multiple columns.
+First, a variable is often inefficently **"spread"** across multiple **columns**.
 For example, we may have the observation of a country and a variable like GDP that is represented annually.
 Our dataset could look like this:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}